-Wondering what to wear for Gay Pride?
-This is our selection of the best gay Pride outfits for guys we've tried and love from the many gay Prides we've been.
+Wondering what to wear for your next Pride event?
+This is our selection of the best gay Pride outfits from the many awesome Pride events we've been to.

 Who doesn't love a bit of dress up?

 Pride is one of our favourite events for dressing up.
 There are always so many different fabulous and sexy options to try out.
 Most importantly of all, dressing up for Pride gives us the chance to publicly celebrate our LGBTQ community's hard-earned right to live freely, to love who we want, whilst having a great deal of fun at the same time!

 What began as a protest march for basic human rights in 1978, has today morphed into a positive celebration of being queer, and not feeling ashamed of it.
 Sadly, there are still many parts of the world where being gay can get you arrested, or even murdered!
 Even for us, when walking the streets of say, London or Toronto, before we dare any public displays of affection, first we look around and carry out a full risk assessment.

 For these reasons alone, Pride matters today more than ever, and we embrace each one with buckets of enthusiasm and love.

 We especially love dressing up for Pride, simply because: we can!

 You don't have to dress up for Pride if you don't want to of course.
 There is no strict dress code, and everyone is welcome.
 But this is the perfect time of year to really let loose and go wild with feather boas, glitter, angel wings and lots and lots of rainbow accessories.
 So for those of us who love a bit of dress up, here are our 10 best Pride outfits to feel sexy and fabulous.

 1. Sweet innocent angels